sjfakharian/Data-Insight-Tools/Pattern_Recognition_Methods.md

 #### Feature Extraction

 Feature extraction transforms raw data into a representation suitable for modeling.
-Bishop discusses this in the context of dimensionality reduction and basis function models, where the goal is to find informative, discriminative, and independent features[^1].
+Bishop discusses this in the context of dimensionality reduction and basis function models, where the goal is to find informative, discriminative, and independent features.

 #### Model Selection

 Model selection involves choosing the appropriate model complexity to balance fitting the training data (bias) against the ability to generalize to new data (variance).
-Bishop illustrates this concept through polynomial curve fitting examples, demonstrating how overly complex models capture noise in the data while overly simple models fail to capture important patterns[^1].
+Bishop illustrates this concept through polynomial curve fitting examples, demonstrating how overly complex models capture noise in the data while overly simple models fail to capture important patterns.

 #### Classification and Clustering Techniques

 Classification techniques assign data points to predefined categories, while clustering techniques group similar data points together without predefined categories.
-Bishop presents these within a probabilistic framework, emphasizing the role of decision theory in making optimal classification choices[^1].
+Bishop presents these within a probabilistic framework, emphasizing the role of decision theory in making optimal classification choices.

 #### Evaluation and Validation

 Evaluation determines how well a model performs, typically by measuring its accuracy on a separate test dataset.
-Validation techniques like cross-validation help estimate how well a model will generalize to unseen data, addressing the bias-variance trade-off highlighted in Bishop's work[^1].
+Validation techniques like cross-validation help estimate how well a model will generalize to unseen data, addressing the bias-variance trade-off highlighted in Bishop's work.

 ## Mathematical Foundations

 ### Bayesian Decision Theory

 Bayesian decision theory provides a formal framework for making optimal decisions under uncertainty.
-It combines probabilities with utility functions (or loss functions) to determine the best course of action[^1].
+It combines probabilities with utility functions (or loss functions) to determine the best course of action.

 In pattern recognition, this involves: